 Face masks are recommended, especially when accessing indoor spaces and concession/merchandise stands.

 Located on the Promenade Level, above the left field bleachers, the Fan Lot is an interactive play area for children and adults.
 Children ages 14 and younger, and taller than 36" inches, can enjoy a "slide into home plate" from one of the four slides.
 Guests of all ages can stroll up to the world's largest baseball glove, a vintage three-finger classic; and get an autograph-rubbing from some of their favorite all-time Giants.

 The Toyota Fan Zone is a 50-by-50-foot replica of Oracle Park designed for young children.
 Kids 42" inches tall or less can hit whiffle balls and run the bases.
 It includes an infield, bases, outfield and ballpark iconography that gives tomorrow's Giants the feeling that they are big leaguers playing in a real Major League ballpark.
 The Fan Zone also features a new 8mm pixel-pitch 10'x16' Mitsubishi Diamond Vision display-the highest resolution video board at Oracle Park.
 Lastly, located in the right field wall of the Fan Zone is a state of the art fish tank, installed by Animal Planet's show TANKED in 2017.
 The tank displays fish native to the San Francisco Bay.

 The Fan Lot offers guests not only a great view of the game, but also views of the city's skyline, the Bay Bridge, and San Francisco Bay.

-On game days, the Fan Lot opens in conjunction with the opening of the gates.
-It is also open year-round on many other days for the community to enjoy, free of charge.
+On game days, the Fan Lot opens in conjunction with the opening of the ballpark gates.

 Players respond to mail at their own discretion.
 Guests may send fan mail to players during the season only to: